Ovos moles: Preparation

 In order to make the egg yolk and sugar mixture for ovos moles, the yolks are carefully separated from the egg whites and mixed with about half their weight in sugar.
 The mixture is very smooth and creamy.
 It is not beat in a circular motion, which would result in undesirable striations, but in a simple back-and-forth or side-to-side motion with a wooden spoon.
 The mixture is then heated in a copper pan until the pan's bottom is visible.

-The mixture is wrapped in a thin casing made of rice paper or wheat flour similar to communion wafers.
+The mixture is wrapped in a thin wafer casing made of rice starch or wheat flour similar to communion wafers.
 These casings are shaped into various nautical forms such as boats, clamshells, conches, fish, and shells.
 Sometimes the casings are passed through simple syrup in order to give them more consistency or turn them opaque.

 Shops selling ovos moles usually display them in ceramic bowls or wood barrels painted with moliceiro boats and other motifs related to the Ria de Aveiro.